 - They can split their time between social media and other property-related functions or focus solely on social media

 - You can bring someone in full time, part time or find a marketer to run your accounts on a contract basis

 - If your new employee has additional knowledge of design, video or writing, you can leverage those skills to improve your overall marketing strategy

 If you can get social media followers, you’ve only won half the battle.
 Now you have to position yourself as the leading expert in your market.
 Show your prospects that the pricing, features, amenities and locations of your properties are second to none.

-Attend a social media conference
+Attend a marketing or social media conference

 A social media conference will help you be the first to learn about the following:

 - Content algorithms that affect SEO (website ranking on search engines)